notepad-plus-plus/npp-usermanual/content/docs/shell-extension.md

 ### Manual "Edit with Notepad++" Action

 You can manually add an "Edit with Notepad++" action to your registry using your favorite registry-editing method[†](#registry-edit-warning "edit your registry at your own risk").
 You could save the appropriate script below as a `.reg` file and run it, and it will update your registry for you.
 Or you can use `regedit.exe` to use the GUI to edit the keys and values mentioned in the `.reg` files.
+(To remove the manual entry, just remove the keys that are populated by these scripts or that you populated in regedit.)

 #### SINGLE USER